Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 }
 ```

-Here we use an `async...await` method since we need to make sure the generated code is unique.
+Here we use an `async...await` method since we need to ensure the generated code is unique.
 If that fails, we let the function call itself.

 This means all the magic happens in the `addLink` function above.